TrystonPerry/Youtube-Channel-API/README.md

 The `channelId` query string should equal your channel id.

 There are also optional query strings like: `order` and `maxResults`.
 These are not needed by default.
-The default values are `maxResults` and `4` respectively.
+The default values are `date` and `4` respectively.

 You can change the `order` query string to = `viewCount` to order videos by view count (highest to lowest).